ashikrnhq04/focusedmind/README.md

 4. Click "Load unpacked" and select the FocusedMind folder
 5. The extension icon will appear in your Chrome toolbar

+**This extension submitted to Chrome store and is under review.
+I'll add the extension URL once it's approved**

 ### Quick Start

 1. **Set your task**: Enter what you want to focus on